Dando18/Dando18.github.io/_posts/2019-08-01-writings-1-the-short-happy-life-of-francis-macomber.md

 At its core, however, the story felt very human to me.
 You want to feel sad, to feel sorrow for Francis or compassion for his wife, Margot.
 But, alas, I could not bring myself to such emotion.
 Despite being set in an unfamiliar time, the bizarre practice of african game hunting, and the ridiculous outcome something seems remarkably familiar.

 Nothing tangible about the story is similar to any of my experiences.
 Yet nothing about the story felt distant.
-Perhaps it's the pursuit of courage, Francis's need to correct his cowardous, with which we can relate.
+Perhaps it's the pursuit of courage, Francis's need to correct his cowardice, with which we can relate.
 Or maybe it's the constant threat of fear from the lion or the idea of losing his wife.

 In my opinion, and I suspect not everyone would agree, we can relate to Francis's complete and utter lack of control on his fate.
 Within the scope of a single story he is afraid, dejected, happy, courageous, brilliant, pathetic, a bad husband and so on; essentially, he is a human.
 However, despite his best efforts to be a successful hunter, despite his _security_ in marriage, despite everything that he's done he dies.
 Not only does he die, but he dies in a quick, meaningless manner.
 And life goes on.